write-you-a-scheme-v2/scheme/docs/00_overview.md

 It's not the most modern, but its complete enough to work.

 #### [Understanding Check]
-* What form does Scheme use to represent data? what about code?
+* What form does Scheme use to represent data?
+What about code?
 * How would you create a function in Scheme?
 How about set a variable?
 * If Scheme is a Dynamically-Typed Interpreted Functional Language, what does this make C, or your favorite programming language?
 * Can you rearrange `let` expressions into `lambda`?
 What about `lambda` into `let`?